 Addiction is a very common problem in the U.S. that affects millions of people.
-But despite the generalization and stigma surrounding addiction, it is very complex, and its roots may start taking effect during a person’s early development.
+But despite the generalizations and stigma surrounding addiction, it is very complex, and its roots may stem from what happened during your early childhood.
 Knowing the connection between childhood trauma and addiction is vital to understand this problem.

-For instance, a lot of patients who survive tragic experiences engage in unhealthy relationships with drugs or alcohol.
+For instance, many patients who survive tragic experiences engage in unhealthy relationships with drugs or alcohol.
 In addition, 40% of people with post-traumatic stress disorder suffer from substance use disorders.
+Understanding some of the causes of addiction can help individuals and those who care about them find the substance abuse treatment programs necessary to heal.
+At Midwest Recovery Center, we provide trauma therapy programs to help you understand how trauma contributes to addiction and how you can begin to heal.

 How Trauma Affects the Brain

 The developing brain is highly adaptable.
-It enables someone to quickly change so they can meet the demands of the environment and absorb new information and grow.
+It enables someone to quickly change to meet the demands of the environment and absorb new information and grow.

 When there is trauma, the same function that enables children to acquire information and develop habits becomes dangerous.
 This is because children can adapt to a negative environment in the same way as a positive one.